CenterForPeaceAndSecurityStudies/IntroductiontoMachineLearning/README.md

 ### Textbooks

-Do not purchase any books.
-Each of these should be available for free online at the link given.
+Do not purchase any books - each of these should be available for free on-line at the link given.

 (CIML)  [A course in machine learning](ciml.info/), Hal Daume III <br/>
 (ESL) [Elements of Statistical Learning](https://web.stanford.edu/~hastie/ElemStatLearn/), Trevor Hastie and Robert Tibshirani <br/>